noobmaster29/hello-world/README.md

 Hello Everyone!

-Just testing my first repository.
+This is my first repository.

 Have a nice day.